joinpursuit/8-0-forms-with-events-lab/README.md

 Our app will have the following items:

-- An `h1` title (e.g. "My To-Dos").
+[ok]- An `h1` title (e.g. "My To-Dos").
-- A single `ul` tag, empty when the page is first loaded.
+[ok]- A single `ul` tag, empty when the page is first loaded.
-- A `form` for the user to add a new to-do, with a single text `input` and a `submit` button.
+[ok]- A `form` for the user to add a new to-do, with a single text `input` and a `submit` button.

 And the following functionalities:

-- When the user writes something in the `form`'s text input area and clicks `submit`, the `ul` should update with a new `li` item at the bottom of the list.
+[]- When the user writes something in the `form`'s text input area and clicks `submit`, the `ul` should update with a new `li` item at the bottom of the list.
 The page **should not refresh**.

   <details>
     <summary>
       Hints/Steps
     </summary>

 1. Add an event listener to the form with `.addEventListener`.
 What event do you want to listen for?
 2. Remember, what does `event.preventDefault()` do?
 3. Grab the value the user typed from the text input.
 Do you remember what property of the input node has this?
 If not Google it or ask a peer.
 4. Create new `li` element with `document.createElement()`.
 Set its `textContent` property to be the text the user typed.
 5. Don't forget to append the created `li` to the list.

   </details>